 Roland and Melodics

-Earlier this year, Roland started a partnership with Melodics, which is one of the world’s leading softwares in the area of musicians training.
+Earlier this year, Roland started a partnership with Melodics, which is one of the world’s leading software in the area of musicians training.
 Among lessons for all kinds of instruments, there must be hundreds of them for drummers as well.

 You can download it for free, and they provide you with 40 free lessons (there are also many additional paid lessons).
 Once you’re done with the installation, just connect your module to a computer or laptop, via USB cable, and you can start practicing.
 Also, there are special courses for different music styles.